-The clinicians at Redpoint use experiential therapies to assist clients in processing thoughts, feelings, and past experiences in a new way.
+The clinicians at The Redpoint Center use experiential therapies to assist clients in processing thoughts, feelings, and past experiences in a new way.
 We offer a wide range of treatment modalities for individuals struggling with substance use disorder (SUD) and mental health disorders, including experiential therapies like gestalt, psychodrama, and eye movement desensitization and reprocessing (EMDR).
 Clients using these tools become more aware of the mind-body connection and find healthy ways to reprocess stressful emotions, beliefs, and memories.

 Experiential therapy allows clients to use expressive activities and other therapeutic exercises to analyze and process past and current events.
 Many people have difficulty connecting what they feel with how they act and the events they have experienced.
 Experiential therapy bridges that gap by giving clients ways to explore abstract concepts through physical activities.